Special Olympics Kosovo: Kosovo at the Special Olympics World Games

 Athletes representing Kosovo have participated in the Special Olympics World Games since 2003.

-Kosovo most recently participated in Abu Dhabi 2019.
+Kosovo most recently participated in Berlin 2023.

+Their most successful participation came at the 2019 Special Olympics in Abu Dhabi where the Kosovan delegation won three medals.
+Sheqir Vllasaliu won gold in athletics at the 200m run.
+While the other two remaining bronze medals were won by athlete Ibish Zogaj.

 So far Kosovo won three medals, one of which is Gold and two of them being Bronze.
-All medals where won by male athletes, in the sport of Athletics.
+All medals were won by male athletes, in the sport of Athletics.